sharadregoti/devops-cli/readme.md

-# Devops CLI: A tool to do DevOps in style
+# Devops CLI: A swiss army knife for doing DevOps

 A plugin based Terminal UI to interact with devops tools & services, intended for devops/platform engineers.